vidhanbhonsle/demo-app-Telnyx/README.md

  <img src='./img/architecture.png' width="1000"/>

-1. The user sends the text message to a number procurred from Telnyx
+1. User sends the text message to a number procurred from Telnyx
 1. Telnyx receives the message and hands it to ngrok webhook
 1. Ngrok receives it and hands the data to flask aapplication
 1. Flask application reads the message, evaluates it and responds to users number